-- Stipend/Salary Support: If funding includes a stipend or salary support, these payments will be made quarterly. - Project Support Funds: Project Support amounts for will be paid quarterly. - GST Considerations: All invoices submitted to the Heart Foundation should be inclusive of Goods and Services Tax (GST) where applicable.
+- Stipend/Salary Support: If funding includes a stipend or salary support, these payments will be made quarterly. - o Project Support Funds: Project Support amounts for will be paid quarterly. - GST Considerations: All invoices submitted to the Heart Foundation should be inclusive of Goods and Services Tax (GST) where applicable (Heart Foundation Postgraduate Scholarship invoices should be exclusive of GST).
 It is crucial for Administering Institutions to comply with current Australian Taxation Office (ATO) guidelines regarding GST.

-Invoice Submission:
+- Invoice Submission:

-- Procedure: Tax Invoices must be accurately prepared and emailed to hf_research_accounts@heartfoundation.org.au during the first month of each quarter.
+- Procedure: Tax Invoices must be accurately prepared and submitted via the Grants Management Portal during the first month of each quarter.
 This ensures timely processing and payment within the relevant funding period. - Year-End Consideration: It is essential to note that funds not invoiced by the Administering Institution within the designated calendar year may not be carried over post-31 December of that year, underscoring the importance of timely invoice submission.